adamzolyak/tools-for-humanity-legal/README.md

----
-layout: page
-title: 'Welcome to Tools for Humanity'
+Welcome to Tools for Humanity
----

 ## Mission